 The Customer facility will have one of three following configurations (listed MW are net output of the facility):

 For the thermal analysis of the feasibility study, we will study the MW injection of only one configuration.
 The configuration to be analyzed is the one that is considered most severe from the thermal standpoint and that possibly envelops the three configurations listed above.
-We will study the MW injection from the Customer’s peaking generating facility into the 345 kV system at the existing ComEd Pontiac substation in Livingston County, Illinois, with a projected service date of 06/01/200.
+We will study the MW injection from the Customer’s peaking generating facility into the 345 kV system at the existing ComEd Pontiac substation in Livingston County, Illinois, with a projected service date of 06/01/200 r6/o the beginning of the study.

 We will identify constraints to the ability to deliver the estimated total output of the Facilities into the ComEd system.
 We will identify the network upgrades necessary to permit delivery of the estimated total output, and we will estimate the earliest possible service dates for any network upgrades identified.
-We will considers acceptable to ComEd operationsIf the delivery of the total output of the Facilities is severely constrained by thermal overload or short circuit overduty of specific and clearly identifiable network components, we will estimate the maximum feasible MW output of the Facilities that will prevent such limiting conditions.
+We will consider operaptable to ComEd operations (i.e., open bu) to minimnnection to the extent that it does not advery of the total output of the Fashort circuit overduty of specific and clearly identifiable network components, we will estimate the maximum feasible MW output of the Facilities that will prevent such limiting conditions.

 For the stablility analysis, the two configurations will be considered, but only the one that is considered most critical for stability of the ComEd system will be studied.
 We will require the information in Attachment B for both configurations.